Bhagavad Gita 13.30. When the Yogi sees diversity based on unity

 Jnana Yoga Course

-Chapter 13 of the Bhagavad Gita- The Yoga of the Distinction between the Field and the Knower of the Field (Kshetra Kshetrajna Vibhaga Yoga) Spanish / English /Hindi
+Chapter 13 of the Bhagavad Gita- The Yoga of the Distinction between the Field and the Knower of the Field (Kshetra Kshetrajna Vibhaga Yoga) in Spanish / English /Hindi

 1. Introduction to Chapter 13- The Yoga of the Distinction between the Field and the Knower of the Field (Kshetra Kshetrajna Vibhaga)